This article originally appeared on The Partially Examined Life.

-I’ve been aware of Lacan through semiotics and literary criticism for several years, and over the past weeks I’ve found it impossible to develop my understanding of this aspect of his thought without also studying Lacan the psychoanalyst and philosopher of the self.i But I simply want to relate some of my own views on these digital phenomena of our age to some of Lacan’s ideas, as I (mis)understand them– I do not intend to make moral judgements.
+I’ve been aware of Lacan through semiotics and literary criticism for several years, and over the past weeks I’ve found it impossible to develop my understanding of this aspect of his thought without also studying Lacan the psychoanalyst and philosopher of the self.i But what I want to do is simply to relate some of my own views on the digital phenomena of our age to some of Lacan’s ideas, as I (mis)understand them– I do not intend to make moral judgements.

 Part 1: Circuits of Disconnection

 The most inescapable fact about social media today is its very inescapability.
 The internet was already ubiquitous before Facebook’s ascendancy,ii but the integration of the two with mobile devices has precipitated a dramatic increase in the accessibility and usage of both.
 This process may be similarly accelerated by the coming developments in augmented reality technologies which will layer electronic media directly into our field of vision.iii What all this means is that social media content and facilities permeate our everyday lives and work such that our physical existence is shot through with a virtual one.

 These developments are typically analyzed in terms of greater ‘connectivity’- instantaneous communication at any time and place.
 So the speed of connection is every much important as its breadth and diversity.
 Presently, many people experience social media within a state hyper-connectivity which produces a virtual closeness to others.
 This is the first way in which I’d like to use Lacan, with his concept of ‘reality’.